Skip to main content

 2. Signal is truncated to start at 0 seconds (only applicable if signal has force values before time = 0 seconds)

-3. Finds the absolute maximum (positive or negative) lateral force and the time value occured
+3. Finds the absolute maximum (positive or negative) lateral force and the time value occurred

 4. Calculates the percent of the IARV that the absolute maximum neck lateral force reaches